angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 So welcome to a potential new world of degenerate combo.
 It might not be lean.
 It might not be pretty.
 It might not even be good.
-But whilst the Experimental Frenzy buzz is on a high, I will be enjoying trying to cast Doomsday once more and maybe, just maybe, DDFT can evolve into DDEFT (Still pronounced the same).
+But whilst the Experimental Frenzy buzz is on a high, I will be enjoying trying to cast Doomsday once more and maybe, just maybe, DDFT can evolve into DDEFT (still pronounced the same).